 Ankle arthritis can make everyday movement a pain.
-Dr Anandakumar Vellasamy, Consultant from the Department of Orthopaedic Surgery at Sengkang General Hospital (SKH), shares the causes, treatment and tips to minimise the risk of the condition.
+The Department of Orthopaedic Surgery from Sengkang General Hospital (SKH) shares the causes, treatment and what you can do to manage the condition.

-Ankle arthritis describes conditions of the ankle (tibiotalar) joint in which the cartilage has undergone wear and tear.
+Ankle arthritis (or ankle pain) describes conditions of the ankle (tibiotalar) joint in which the cartilage has undergone wear and tear.
 There are various grades of ankle arthritis ranging from mild to severe.

 Causes of ankle arthritis